glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Welcome to the Advanced DFIR Wizard Master Class by Jonathan Glass

+## Goal
+The goal of this course is to explain the principles behind Windows Digital Forensics and Incident Response (DFIR) tools, tactics, and tactics.
+This course will demonstrate how to accomplish collection and analysis of Windows artifacts using open source or free tools.

 ## Scope of this Course

 In scope for this class: